andyzhouty/lsfd202201v3/README.md

 1. Q: Why don't u make changes to your old project?
    A: Because the changes between the two versions are too **BIG**, we thought making a new project is better.

-2. Q: Why don't u use MySQL or SQLite?
-   A: We are currently not skilled in SQL Languages, we'll use them in the Version 3.2 of the website.